 Getting the right size and quality fish is good not only for you but also for the life span of the fish.
 Some fish may not survive well in the community tank because they need special water conditions to survive.
 They are sensitive to water quality, and some are not suited to the standard community water tank.

 There are many types of freshwater aquarium fish to choose from, which is why you should undertake thorough research and make the best decision.
 You want to choose a variety of freshwater aquarium fish that automatically fits in the fish tank.

 Beginners should select peaceful and hardy fish that can tolerate a wide range of variations and not prone to any particular disease.
 At the same time, they must not require any special care.

 Sometimes, we are victims of misguidance from aquarium employees who are marketing their fish and will not reveal to you if these fish are the right ones for you.
 That is why it is advisable to do thorough research on the kind of fish that will suit your community water tank when you are planning to buy aquarium fish.

-Here is a list of the top 5 freshwater aquarium fish that a beginner should avoid.
+Here is a list of the top 5 – freshwater aquarium fish beginners should avoid.